unccd/Prais4-reporting-manual/SO1.md

 6. **Verify the results:** It is recommended that SOC changes and related land degradation estimates are verified by the relevant national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1);

-7. **Save form and submit for review:** Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+7. **Save form and make available for review:** Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for  review by the UNCCD.

 ### 1.3.7.
 Additional Resources